Ein Stück: Tschechien

 by authors Tomáš Ráliš, Hana D. Lehečková, David Košťák, translated from Czech into German by Maira Neubert, Barbora Schnelle, Martina Lisa

-Dr. Barbora Schnelle, born in Brno, Czech Republic, studied Theatre Studies and Aesthetics in Brno, Berlin and Vienna and attained her doctorate at the Theatre Studies Department of Masaryk University in Brno with her work on Elfriede Jelinek’s plays.
-She worked as a theatre studies scholar and university assistant in Brno and was co-founder of the Internet Theatre Journal of Yorick’s Objective Anger.
+Dr. Barbora Schnelle, born in Brno, Czech Republic, studied Theatre Studies and Aesthetics in Brno, Berlin and Vienna and attained her doctorate at the Theatre Studies Department of Masaryk University in Brno with a dissertation on Elfriede Jelinek’s plays.
+She has worked as a theatre studies scholar and university assistant in Brno and was co-founder of the Internet Theatre Journal of Yorick’s Objective Anger.
 She has mainly lived in Berlin since 2001 and works as a freelance theatre critic (especially for the Prague magazine Svet a divadlo), journalist and translator.

-Foto: private
+Photo: private

-Foto: Graham Hains
+Photo: Graham Hains

 Alberto Afferni studied Slavic Studies at the Humboldt University in Berlin and has been working at the Schaubühne am Lehniner Platz in Berlin since the 2023/24 season.
 Before studying in Berlin, he studied Modern Philology at the Università Statale degli Studi di Torino.
 In his bachelor’s thesis, he translated poems by LGBTQI+ authors from Russian and German into Italian.

 In 2022, he published his first article about contemporary Czech theater on novinki.de.
-Since 2023 he has been a production assistant at the festival ‘Ein Stück: Tschechien’.
+He has been a production assistant at the festival Ein Stück: Tschechien since 2023.

 Maira Neubert is a Slavic studies student at Humboldt University in Berlin and a prospective translator from Czech.
 Outside of university, she works as a journalist for the television channel Deutsche Welle and the campus radio station CouchFM.